 In 1991, a tragic fire burned down a house in Corsicana, Texas, and killed three children.
 Cameron Todd Willingham, the father of the kids, was quickly found guilty in the aftermath and was executed for the crime in 2004.
 His death was one of the most controversial US death penalty cases in history.
-In the years leading up to his death, and even after, evidence has been mounting that addresses a pressing question: was Cameron Todd Willingham really guilty?
+In the years leading up to his execution, and even after, evidence has been mounting that addresses a pressing question: was Cameron Todd Willingham really guilty?

-A Little Background: He Was Accused Of Arson And Murder
+He Was Accused Of Arson And Murder

 On December 23, 1991, a house in Texas burned to the ground.
 Inside were three children: one-year-old twins named Karmon and Kameron, and Amber, a 2 year old.
 Fire investigators determined that the fire was caused by arson and that Willingham used an accelerant to start the blaze.
 At the trial, the prosecutor asserted that Willingham wanted to get rid of his children as motive for the crime.
 For his part, the father said that either he was set up or that the accelerant used in the fire was spilled by his 2-year-old after the fire started.

 Willingham received his sentence in 1993: a sentence of death.
 He refused to plead guilty, which would have spared him from the death penalty.
 He tried several times to appeal his sentence, but he was denied in each attempt.
 When he was executed in 2004, his final words were:

 "The only statement I want to make is that I am an innocent man convicted of a crime I did not commit.
 I have been persecuted for 12 years for something I did not do.
 From God's dust I came and to dust I will return so the Earth shall become my throne.
 I gotta go, Road Dog."